PunishXIV/Splatoon/Presets/Dawntrail/Raids/Ultimate - The Futures Rewritten/Phase 1 - Fatebreaker.md

+## Warning!
+These presets are WORK IN PROGRESS.
+They may change frequently, and they may not fully cover mechanic/cover mechanic correctly.

 ## Utopian Sky
 Attack highlight.
 Highlights where clones will attack. **Option: Open the preset and ebable 4 slices that are assigned to you to enable highlighting side where you have to go.**
 ```